Why You NEED A Bullet Journal In Your Life

 When you customize your own bullet journal you get to pick what gets included.
 You decide what works the best for you and you can change it as you move along in your journey.

-You can decide if you want to use a daily or weekly spread for your calendar, and then you can change it up the next month to add in ideas that might work better for you.
+You can decide if you want to use a daily or weekly spread (more on spreads and trackers coming up) for your calendar, and then you can change it up the next month to add in ideas that might work better for you.

 The design of your bullet journal evolves right along with you and is only limited by how you decide to use it.